dixitnehap/spring-boot/README.md

 Employee management system.
-Technologies used : Spring boot, H2 database
+Technologies used : Spring boot, Postgres database with docker compose

 Description: Sample application to demo Employee add and list operation using swagger ui.
 Department table is fixed and loaded in memory on application start up.